 IT service management

-During first year of the project, WP5 has been working towards improvement of EGI service delivery and quality of its services.
-ITIL/ISO20kbased standard FitSM lightweight facilitating service management in IT service provision, including federated scenarios.
+During the first year of the project, WP5 has been working towards improvement of EGI service delivery and quality of its services.
+The ITIL/ISO20k-based standard FitSM was chosen as reference standard, being it a community standard, developed in the context of a EC project, and lightweight for facilitating service management in IT service provision, including federated scenarios.
 The main goals of FitSM are:

 Create a clear, pragmatic, lightweight and achievable standard that allows for effective IT service management (ITSM).